 A CDP creates the single view of the customer needed to track the right insights, such as changes in discount sensitivity or basket composition in order to model customer needs and adjust your brand’s offering.
 And when changes are made, a CDP can flexibly monitor impact to customer performance to assess impact.

-Learn about how a CDP provides the data infrastructure necessary to analyze and adapt to shifts in customer behavior — download the white paper.
+Learn about how a CDP provides the data infrastructure necessary to analyze and adapt to shifts in customer behavior — download the guide.